mjshawa/myfirstreadme/README.md

 # Usage
-This repo is for education purposes. my README.md file can be viewed directly github to see how markdown is rendered.
+This repo is for education purposes. my README.md file can be viewed directly on github to see how markdown is rendered.

 # Example of a code snippet
 git clone https://github.com/mjshawa/myfirstreadme.git